bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 Installation instructions are provided below.
 These instructions assume that you already have Galaxy installed and have admin access to that installation.
 If you do not already have Galaxy, please refer link [here](https://wiki.galaxyproject.org/Admin/GetGalaxy).

+### Install Galaxy Visualisation Plugin

-#### Step 1 - Install Galaxy Visualisation Plugin
+#### Step 1 - Enable visualisation from the configuration file

-* First, you need to make sure you have enabled visualisation plugins on your Galaxy installation.
+* You need to make sure you have enabled visualisation plugins on your Galaxy installation.
 Go to your galaxy.ini file (located in <your galaxy directory>/config/) and search for visualization_plugins_directory setting.
 There, assign your visualisation directory as below, if it is not already asigned:

 ```bash
 # Visualizations config directory: where to look for individual visualization plugins.